 MFCL Client DTS Profile

-The following example shows you the corresponding MFCL Client DTS profile.
+The following example shows you the corresponding MFCL Client (Windows NT) DTS profile.
 The MFCL Client is called CLIENT_A.
+This corresponds to the standard profile that is provided by the installation of the MERVA Message Processing Client.